kevL/yata/ReadMe.txt

 h=         (integer) the desired starting height of the app on your monitor strict=    "true" (without quotes) to show extra warnings when loading a
            2da-file (default false)
+context=   a right-click on a rowhead displays the contextmenu at the mouse-
+           cursor's location by default.
+It can be displayed in a static location at the topleft corner of the table instead of at the mouse- cursor by giving this variable a value of "static" (without quotes).

 The dirpresets appear on the File menu (if specified) and are a quick way to show the Open ... dialog at your frequently used directory(s).